Boomkop3/StormChaser/README.md

-Not much effort went into this
+Very little effort went into this